 Based on your results, you should try to study and learn in a casual setting with soft furnishings.
-I Read the following recommendations and select the ones you think would work hest for you
+Read the following recommendations and select the ones you think would work best for you.

-Based on your results, you should try to study and learn in a casual setting with soft furnishings.
-Read the following ecommendations and select the ones you think would work best for you.
-During Instruction or Activities If you can't avoid formal seating, sit on the floor while leaning against a wall.
-Working on Assignments or Independent Tasks Sit on comfortable, soft seating or try reading while reclining on a bed or cushions.
+If you can't avoid formal seating, sit on the floor while leaning against a wall.

+Sit on comfortable, soft seating or try reading while reclining on a bed or cushions.

 Use a laptop or other mobile device instead of a desktop computer.

-Preparing for Tests or Presentations Avoid sitting on a straight-backed chair and working at a desk or table.
-Late in the Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study. • Research has proven that success in learning can be affected by the time of day in which you study.
-You have a strong preference for learning early in the day.
-You are alert and do your best work before midday, and you Research has proven that success in learning can be affected by the time of day in which you study.
-You have a strong preference for learning early in the day.
-You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.
+Avoid sitting on a straight-backed chair and working at a desk or table.

+Time of Day

 Research has proven that success in learning can be affected by the time of day in which you study.

-You have a strong preference for learning early in the day.
-You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.
-Recommendations Based on your results, you should try to do your most challenging learning early in the day.
-Read the following
+You have a moderate preference for learning later in the day.
+You are alert and do your best work after midday.
+It may take you a long time to wake up in the morning.

+Based on your results, you should try to do your most challenging learning later in the day.
+Read the following recommendations and select the ones you think would work best for you.

+Schedule your most difficult learning and creative tasks for later in the day.

+Do routine tasks earlier in the day.

+On your days off, use afternoons and evenings for studying and homework.

-Rate your profile: How well does it match you?
+Rate your profile:

+How well does it match you?